Mirkazemi/CollaborativeCoding/GitTutorial.md

 ## Collaborative Coding

-In this tutorial we review the basic Git commands for working with repositories.
+In this tutorial we review the basics of Git.

 A: What is Git?